mercurymlv/Samples/README.md

 # Samples
 Sample code for employer view on 3 different platforms: SQL, Python/Pandas, and Alteryx.

+Also included are sample busienss process diagrams.

 These files were originally created to pull data from secure databases to which I no longer have access.
 However, they will give you a good idea of my skill level.
+I put an emphasis on good structure and proper commenting.

 In particular, these will be of interest: